Welcome to Gluten-Free Finder’s first travel blog!

 One of the things that we enjoy to do when we travel to a new place, is go on a Catamaran snorkeling excursion.
 There are a variety to choose from at The Crane conceirge desk.
 We chose to go on an El Tigre 5 hour excursion that included two sunken ships, snorkeling with turtles and lunch.
 We asked the conceirge to advise them that we needed a gluten-free meal and it was no issue.
 My husbands meal was wrapped separately, in its own container and contained local grilled fish with potatoes.
 There was also leafy salad that he was able to have.
 And rum punch!
 Lots of rum punch!
 It was a great day and we had a great time!

-We took the resort shuttle to a local beach club called Harbour Lights Barbados on the other side of the island, about 1/2 hour drive away and it was just amazing!
+We took the resort shuttle to a local beach club called Harbour Lights Barbados on the other side of the island and it was amazing!
 An umbrella and two chairs were included, we paid for our own drinks and lunch.
-It was actually the same beach where we had gone snorkeling on the Catamaran, so we bought some new masks and snorkels from the on site duty free shop and went on the search for sea turtles, with success!
-There was a Crane representative that stayed with us at the beach and took care of all of The Crane guests, so he helped us navigate a gluten-free lunch as well as our drinks for the day.
+The perfect place to snorkel and search for sea turtles!
+A Crane representative stayed with us at the beach and took care of all of The Crane guests, He helped us navigate a gluten-free lunch as well as our drinks for the day.
 That was a nice touch!

-You could take the shuttle back at a specific time or stay and find your own way back, so on our second trip to the beach, we decided to stay and go for a local beachside dinner.
+On our second trip to the beach, we decided to stay and go for a local beachside dinner.
 We enjoyed a great meal and view at Lobster Alive Restaurant.
 Gluten-Free dining was no issue.
-My husband enjoyed a steak dinner.
-And of course, there was lobster.
-He even had a dessert!
+We enjoyed steak, lobster and a gluten-free dessert!
+Barbados is on the pricer side, so learn what the conversion is from Bajans dollars to U.S. dollars.

 Anxious to try locally produced rum, we went on a tour of Foursquare Rum Distillary Rich in history, Foursquare is one of only a few distillaries in Barbados that are still owned by Bajans.
 Following the tour, we enjoyed a rum tasting and did our part to support the local economy, leaving with a bottle in hand and a skip in our step.

 After 10 days we were rested, sunned, rummed and headed home with a love for Barbados.
-We added Barbados to our list of places that we will visit again for its kind people and beautiful shores.
+We added Barbados to our list of places that we will visit again on our gluten-free travels, for its kind people and beautiful shores.

 Follow us on Facebook and Instagram for our trip video, info, recipes and more.